NeonStack/t1-website-mockup-philippines/README.md

 # T1 PHILIPPINES SHOP

 ## About
-T1 PHILIPPINES SHOP is an e-commerce platform similar to Shopee or Lazada, but exclusively focused on T1 merchandise such as jerseys, caps, and other related items.
-This project was developed as a final activity for Web Development 2, achieving a perfect score.
+T1 PHILIPPINES SHOP is an e-commerce platform similar to Shopee or Lazada but exclusively focused on T1 merchandise such as jerseys, caps, and other related items.
+This project was developed as a final activity for Web Development II in December 2023, achieving a perfect score.

 ## Key Features
 - **hCaptcha Integration**: Implemented for enhanced security